Parama-Guru/SUBSCRIBE-SMART/README.md

 # SUBSCRIBE-SMART
-A dual-method approach to predict subscription churn using Scikit-Learn and TensorFlow library...
+A dual-method approach to predict subscription churn using Scikit-Learn library and TensorFlow.
+The project integrates traditional supervised learning models and Complex neural networks, visualized via a Streamlit application, with enhanced accuracy from hyperparameter tuning methods.